Shortcomings in Garda inquiries into deaths ‘inherently worrying’

 Investigative shortcomings were discovered in nearly three quarters of homicide inquiries, including murders, carried out by gardaí when the cases were examined by the force’s oversight body.

-The Policing Authority identified shortcomings in 28 of 41 homicide investigations carried out by An Garda Síochána when it looked back on cases after complaints from civilian data analysts in the force about how they were handled.
+Investigative shortcomings were discovered in nearly three quarters of homicide investigations, including murders, carried out by gardaí when they were reexamined.

-The oversight body said that in some cases witness statements were not taken from “all concerned parties” in investigations into murders, manslaughters and cases of causing death while driving.
+The homicide review, carried out by the Garda and overseen by the Policing Authority, said that in some cases witness statements were not taken from “all concerned parties” in investigations into murders, manslaughters and cases of causing death while driving.

 It said new lines of inquiry were not followed up “in a timely manner” in other homicide investigations or injured parties were not accompanied by gardaí to hospital, which undermined the “continuity” of physical evidence.